HeidiOttesen/GenomeAnalysis/diary.md

 I ran Quast to evaluate (version 5.0.2 was not available on rackham so I used version 4.5.4 instead) I couldn't figure out how to run MUMmer

-I did not correct base errors of canu PacBio assembly using BWA - maybe I will do this later!
+I did not correct base errors of canu PacBio assembly using BWA and illumina reads - maybe I will do this later!

 April 9th:
 I ran FastQC on illumina (jobID 4402490) - read 1 was looking good with high quality, but read 2 was not as good so I decided to trim using trimmomatic (jobID 4402701) and ran FastQc on the trimmed reads (jobID 4402761).